 By clicking the small button at the right, you can import the password from the associated backup task.
 Note that this option cannot be used if the backup task is protected.

-The icon on the button changes to show whether a fixed password was specified or the password has to be gueried on verify.
+The icon on the button changes to show whether a fixed password was specified or the password has to be queried

 Import password